A List of Safe Woods for Rats and Mice (And Unsafe Woods to Avoid)

 Please note this is not a complete list.
 Rather, it focuses on the woods commonly asked about on rat care forums.
 If you are not certain a wood is safe for your pets, or if you are not certain of the ID of the tree, do not use it.

 These trees are not suitable to collect branches from for enrichment purposes.
-Trees and woods in this category include spruce, pine, cedar and fir.
+Trees and woods in this category include pine and cedar.

 This is because the wood is incredibly oil-rich and the bark has a very different structure to hardwoods.
 The tree uses the oils to stop parasites, infection and other harm from coming to itself.
 The oils in the woods contain compounds called phenols which can be toxic to rats and mice, and it is not possible to safely treat them at home.